Updated March, 2020

 In late 1965, Formula 1's bass guitarist Bob Mansfield left the group and was replaced by Mel Stanton from a local band called The Chucks who had just returned from Germany.
 "Mel was one of the best players in the U.K. at the time" said Pete.
 Despite this, there were no more records from Formula 1 with the group disbanding by the end of the following year.

 The members went off in different directions with the majority continuing to perform in local bands.
-Vocalist Ken Price joined the Brum group Young Blood with whom he toured Germany and later went into the business side of music after joining Brian Yeates (formerly of The John Bull Breed) to form the entertainment agency "Yeates and Price".
+Vocalist Ken Price joined the Brum group Young Blood that had drummer Cozy Powell with whom he toured Germany and later went into the business side of music after joining Brian Yeates (formerly of The John Bull Breed) to form the entertainment agency "Yeates and Price".

 As for drummer Pete Trickett; "Through the later 1960s, I played professionally in many other bands including 'The Stacks' and 'The Stax Movement' - The Stacks being managed by Bev Bevan (of The Move)."